HOW TO CHOOSE

 SIZING

-Treatment of paper to resist liquid penetration (ink, paint, water), either by means of wet-end additives or by surface application (starch solution).
+Treatment of paper to resist liquid penetration (ink, paint, water) using wet-end additives or surface application (starch solution).

 All French papers have received a sizing surface treatment.